2mal3/No-Lag/README.md

-# No-Lag-Datapack v.1.7.6
+# No-Lag-Datapack v.1.9.7

-The No Lag Datapack v.1.7.6 is designed to reduce the lag in the world.
+The No Lag Datapack v.1.9.7 is designed to reduce the lag in the world.
 This is done with 7 different, efficient and adjustable methods (other similar datapacks use only 1-2 methods).
 Furthermore the whole datapack has been programmed to use very little resources itself.
+This datapack supports with my [Language Pack](http://adfoc.us/51488274991099) the languages German, Spanish and French.

 With a few of these methods, this datapack can render some farms and other datapacks unusable.
-For a lower risk and lag reduction you can use my No Lag Light Datapack.
+For a lower risk and lag reduction you can use my [No Lag Datapack Light](https://www.planetminecraft.com/data-pack/no-lag-datapack-lite/).

+***

+### Features
+  - 7 different and efficient methods to reduce the lag (other similar datapacks use only 1-2 methods)
+  - Generates none itself lag
+  - Fully customizable
+  - Multiplayer friendly
+  - Language Support with my [Language Pack](http://adfoc.us/51488274991099).

-Methods (Most of them can be changed under data > nld > functions > config.mcfunction):
+### Methods (Most of them can be changed under data > nld > functions > config.mcfunction):
  - Multiple xp orbs are combined into a single xp orb.
  - If a specified number of tnt is exceeded, all tnts are removed.
  - Items despawn earlier.